 Do not expand shortcodes

-You want to make SKUs searchable.
-They’re not, by default, but that’s easy to fix.
-Find the “Custom fields to index” setting on the Indexing tab on Relevanssi settings page and either choose to index all custom fields, or choose “Some” and add _sku
+Relevanssi does not index the SKUs by default, but that’s easy to fix.
+Find the “Custom fields to index” setting on the Indexing tab on the Relevanssi settings page and either choose to index all custom fields or choose “Some” and add _sku

-to the field: that’s the name of the custom field that stores the SKU.
+to the field: that’s the custom field’s name that stores the SKU.
 Rebuild the index afterwards.

-To fix the issue, go to Indexing tab, open Advanced indexing settings and set the “Hyphens and dashes” to “Remove”.
-Now after you rebuild the index, hyphens will be removed and searching for “123456123” will find the post.
+To fix the issue, go to the Indexing tab, open Advanced indexing settings and set the “Hyphens and dashes” to “Remove”.
+After you rebuild the index, hyphens will be removed and searching for “123456123” will find the post.

 If you’re not seeing the Indexing tab, your Relevanssi version is too old.
 Update to the latest version.